Get the Best LTD Insurance in Canada for 2023

 50 | $5,000 | $132 |

-What qualifies for long-term disability?
+What qualifies for long term disability?

+The definition of a disability can vary between different insurance companies and even between different policies in the same company.
 Your symptoms, their severity, and how they prevent you from working are more important in qualifying for short-term disability than the specificity of your condition.

 However, a diagnosis allows a doctor to create a treatment plan for you.
 Insurers prefer to have a clear diagnosis and treatment plan and may stop payments or even deny your claim if they do not see an attempt to change your condition.